Boca Chica and Boca Brava

 If you want to disappear off the grid, Boca Brava is your place.
 It’s difficult enough to get to, but once there you won’t be bumping into many tourists (or even locals, for that matter).

 You should bring plenty of provisions with you, since the local facilities are extremly limited.
 Apart from the tiny shop in Boca Chica, you’ll need to head off all the way to David if you need anything else.

 How long should you plan to stay in Boca Chica and Boca Brava?
 It depends on how laid-back you want to be, but you really shouldn’t plan on anything more than 3 days – max.

-If you enjoyed Boca Chica and Boca Brava, you may also like:
+If you enjoyed Boca Chica and Boca Brava, check out our Panama Roundtrip.
+You may also like: